3ative/light-charlieplex/README.md

 - ESPHome Code: [light-charlieplex.yaml](https://github.com/3ative/light-charlieplex/blob/main/light-charlieplex.yaml)

 #### ✨ Features
-- 6 LEDs from 3 pins - Because math is beautiful
+- 6 LEDs from 3 pins - Because maths is beautiful
-- 3 Pre-programmed patterns - Forward, Reverse, and KnightRider
+- 4 Pre-programmed patterns - Forward, Reverse, KnightRider, and Random
 - Adjustable speed - From "sleepy" to "caffeinated"
-- Easy to customize - Just edit the patterns at the top!
+- Easy to customize - Just edit the Patterns and Names in the ``substitutions:`` section!

 #### Example Patterns:
 ```yaml